Do you really need supplements when working out?

 Short answer; yes.
 No matter what your goal is (muscle gain, fat loss, strength gain), you will make excellent progress if you stick to a well-balanced nutrition plan and a well-structured and thought-out exercise program.
 The role of supplements is exactly what the word suggests: to SUPPLEMENT your nutrition plan.

-Is it bad to drink protein shakes everyday without working out?
+What happens if you drink protein shakes without working out?

 Since protein contains calories, consuming too much can actually make losing weight more difficult — especially if you drink protein shakes in addition to your usual diet, and you’re not exercising.
 The average adult needs 46 to 56 grams of protein a day, depending on weight and overall health.